Murphy, Eddie

 Biographical Text

-A skilful old-fashioned inside-forward Eddie Murphy played for Exeter City between 1952 and 1957.
+A skilful old-fashioned inside-forward, Eddie Murphy made close to a hundred league appearances for Exeter City between 1952 and 1956.
 He joined the club from Barnsley and later played for Bridgwater Town.
 Earlier in his career he had played for Morton in a Scottish Cup final before moving south to join Northampton Town.

-He played wartime football for Hibernian, whom he joined in 1942.
-After five seasons at Easter Road, the inside forward moved to Greenock Morton where he netted 3 goals in 16 Scottish League outings and appeared in the 1948 Scottish Cup final.
-He then moved south of the border to sign for Northampton Town in 1949 and won a regular place in the Cobblers side adding another 71 league outings and 15 goals to his tally.
-He then linked up with Barnsley in March 1951 but only featured in 18 league matches for the Tykes, scoring 2 goals.
+Eddie played wartime football for Hibernian whom he joined in 1942.
+After five seasons at Easter Road, the inside-forward moved to Greenock Morton where he netted 3 goals in 16 Scottish League outings and appeared in the 1948 Scottish Cup final.
+Moving south to sign for Northampton Town in 1949, he won a regular place adding another 71 league outings (15 goals) to his tally before linking up with Barnsley in March 1951 where he featured in 18 league matches scoring twice.

 Appearances